goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

     \\\\ Politician &\rightarrow Law
 \end{align}

-With an unclear standard for determining whether two questions had the same intent, we decided to train the model 'loosely'.
-Overfitting would kill our performance on the test set.
+With an unclear standard for determining whether two questions had the same intent, we decided to approach the problem 'loosely'.
+Overfitting in any specific approach would kill our performance on the test set.
 We partitioned the feature set into **syntactic features** and **semantic features**.
 I'll touch on semantic features later, but I decided to focus on syntactic features because it was much lower hanging fruit.
 The question became how to quantify the syntactic similarity of two sentences.

 $$ f: (sentence_1, sentence_2) \rightarrow s \in [0,1] $$